bharathnayak03/svg-wc-icons/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the node package manage to install svg-wc-icons.

 ```bash
 npm install -g svg-wc-icons